 - An extended warranty offer from outside the dealership (if you want one at all that is).
 An extended warranty is essentially a maintenance contract for your car.
 Some can be worth the expense and most are not.
 If you do want a warranty, shop around online before going to the dealership.
 Warranties are marked up with considerable profit for the dealership.
 If you do find an outside warranty, bring the terms with you and ask the dealership if they can give you a better offer.
 Again, if they can’t, feel free to buy your warranty elsewhere.

 - Your own insurance policy.
 Like everything else, dealerships make money selling you insurance policies but there is no reason to purchase one through the dealership.
 You don’t have to change insurance when you buy a new car, but it’s a good time to shop around and get competitive rates.
-Check Esurance, Geico, and Allstate to see if they offer lower rates than your current provider.
+Check Esurance or Geico to see if they offer lower rates than your current provider.
 If they do, give your current provider a chance to beat or match the best policy you find.

 Want to buy a car near (or below) dealer cost?